 The centre hole of the wheel must match the hub diameter of the car.
 If the wheel's centre bore is larger than 64.1mm you need hub-centric rings to fill the gap — otherwise the wheel centres on the bolts rather than the hub, causing vibration at speed.
 Most quality aftermarket wheels include these rings or are made to the correct bore diameter.

-Offset determines how far inward or outward the wheel sits in the arch.
+Offset determines how far inward or outward the wheel sits in the arch — and getting it wrong is one of the most common first-time wheel buying mistakes.
+For a deeper dive into how positive and negative offset affect fitment and handling, our positive vs negative wheel offset guide covers the physics and platform-specific numbers in detail.
+Our wheel offset guide explains exactly what ET45 means and what happens when you go too negative.
 The factory offset on the 10th gen Civic is ET45.
 Aftermarket wheels typically run ET38-ET48 for a factory-plus fitment.
 Going significantly below ET35 risks outer arch rubbing — especially on a lowered car.

 | Size | Fitment | Look | Notes |